November 7-9, 2025

 • Each registered unit must provide a minimum of two-deep leadership.
 “Two registered adult leaders 21 years of age or over are required at all Scouting activities, including all meetings.
 There must be a registered female adult leader 21 years of age or over in every unit serving females.
 A registered female adult leader 21 years of age or over must be present for any activity involving female youth or female adult program participants.
 Notwithstanding the minimum leader requirements, age and program-appropriate supervision must always be provided."
 (SourceYouth Protection and Barriers to Abuse FAQs).

-• Each unit should have one BALOO-trained leader and one safe swim defense-trained leader.
-(Camp has waterfronts).
+• Each unit should have one BALOO-trained leader and one Safe Swim Defense-trained leader.

 Adults